xlladdins/xll/docs/Excel4Macros/LINE.PRINT.md

 bottom of the page.
 If omitted, it is assumed to be 2.

 Pglen    is the number of lines on one page.
 If omitted, it is assumed to be 66 (11 inches with 6 lines per inch).
-If you\'re using an HP LaserJet or compatible printer, set pglen to 60 (the printer reserves six lines).
+If you're using an HP LaserJet or compatible printer, set pglen to 60 (the printer reserves six lines).